-- 7.3.1 As provided in the International Standard for Laboratories, in some circumstances, laboratories are directed to report the presence of Prohibited Substances, which may also be produced endogenously, as Atypical Findings, i.e., as findings that are subject to further investigation. - 7.3.2 Upon receipt of an Atypical Finding, the IOC shall conduct a review to determine whether: (a) an applicable TUE has been granted or will be granted as provided in the International Standard for Therapeutic Use Exemptions, or (b) there is any apparent departure from the International Standard for Testing and Investigations or International Standard for Laboratories that caused the Atypical Finding. - 7.3.3 If the review of an Atypical Finding under Article 7.3.2 reveals an applicable TUE or a departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Atypical Finding, the entire test shall be considered negative and the Athlete, the Athlete's NOC, the Athlete's International Federation and WADA shall be so notified.
-It shall be the responsibility of the NOC to inform the relevant National Anti-Doping Organization of the Athlete. - 7.3.4 If that review does not reveal an applicable TUE or a departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Atypical Finding, the IOC shall conduct the required investigation or cause it to be conducted.
-After the investigation is completed, either the Atypical Finding will be brought forward as an Adverse Analytical Finding, in accordance with Article 7.2.4 and 7.2.5, or else the Athlete, the Athlete's NOC, the Athlete's International Federation and WADA shall be notified that the Atypical Finding will not be brought forward as an Adverse Analytical Finding.
-It shall be the responsibility of the NOC to inform the relevant National Anti-Doping Organization of the Athlete. - 7.3.5 The IOC will not provide notification of an Atypical Finding unless and until it has completed its investigation and has decided that it will bring the Atypical Finding forward as an Adverse Analytical Finding unless the following circumstance exists:

-7.3.5.1 If the IOC determines the B Sample should be analyzed prior to the conclusion of its investigation, it may conduct the B Sample analysis after notifying the Athlete, with such notification to include a description of the Atypical Finding and the information described in Article 7.2.5(d) - (q).
+- 7.3.1 As provided in the International Standard for Laboratories, in some circumstances, laboratories are directed to report the presence of Prohibited Substances, which may also be produced endogenously, as Atypical Findings, i.e., as findings that are subject to further investigation.
+Upon receipt of an Atypical Finding, the ITA shall conduct a review to determine whether: - (a) an applicable TUE has been granted or will be granted as provided in the International Standard for Therapeutic Use Exemptions, or - (b) there is any apparent departure from the International Standard for Testing and Investigations or International Standard for Laboratories that caused the Atypical Finding. - 7.3.2 If the review of an Atypical Finding under Article 7.3.1 reveals an applicable TUE or a departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Atypical Finding, the entire test shall be considered negative and the Athlete, or in his/her absence to the Athlete's NOC (in accordance with Article 14 below), the Athlete's International Federation, the relevant National Anti-Doping Organization of the Athlete, the IOC and WADA shall be so notified. - 7.3.3 If that review does not reveal an applicable TUE or a departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Atypical Finding, the ITA shall conduct the required investigation or cause it to be conducted.
+After the investigation is completed, either the Atypical Finding will be brought forward as an Adverse Analytical Finding, in accordance with Article 7.2.4 and 7.2.5, or else the Athlete, or in his/her absence to the Athlete's NOC (in accordance with Article 14 below), the Athlete's International Federation, the relevant National Anti-Doping Organization of the Athlete, the IOC and WADA shall be notified that the Atypical Finding will not be brought forward as an Adverse Analytical Finding. - 7.3.4 The ITA will not provide notification of an Atypical Finding until it has completed its investigation and has decided that it will bring the Atypical Finding forward as an Adverse Analytical Finding unless the ITA determines the B Sample should be analyzed prior to the conclusion of its investigation.
+In this case, it may conduct the B Sample analysis after notifying the Athlete, with such notification to include a description of the Atypical Finding and the information described in Article 7.2.5 (d) - (g).